The Hornets: A Long Suffering Road to [Possible] Success

 free Agency Vacancy

-The only other notable names the Hornets signed in the last 5 years were Kelly Oubre Jr. to a two-year deal in 2021, and Dennis Smith Jr. to a one-year deal in 2022.
-Both players were solid pieces around the young teams they played for, but neither player had any lasting impact on the Hornets.
+Beyond Hayward, the only other notable free-agent signings over the last five years were Kelly Oubre Jr. on a two-year deal in 2021 and Dennis Smith Jr. on a one-year deal in 2022.
+While both players contributed positively as role players for the Hornets' young roster, neither left a lasting impact on the team’s trajectory.

 The bright side

-In 2022, the Hornets took Mark Williams at pick 15.
-Williams played behind Mason Plumlee in his rookie year, but after Plumlee's departure at the trade deadline, Mark Williams started the remainder of the season, and solidified himself as a starter for years to come.
-Unfortunately, Mark Williams injured his back early into the 2023 season, and was sidelined for the remainder of the year.
+In 2022, the Hornets selected Mark Williams with the 15th pick in the draft.
+During his rookie season, Williams primarily played behind Mason Plumlee.
+However, following Plumlee's departure at the trade deadline, Williams stepped into the starting role and solidified himself as a reliable presence for the future.
+Unfortunately, his momentum was cut short in the 2023 season due to a back injury that sidelined him for the remainder of the year.

 New management